 The male/female ratio of intelligence analysts is split reasonably evenly.

 Location of jobs is limited to where the agencies have their main offices.
 GCHQ is based in Cheltenham but has other key facilities in Cornwall and Yorkshire.
 The headquarters for MI5 and MI6 are based in central London.
-MI5 has recently established regional offices in the UK, although opportunities in these areas are very limited.
+MI5 also has regional offices and an office in Northern Ireland.
 MI6 offers the chance to spend considerable time working overseas.

 New staff usually start work at the agencies' headquarters, although there will be opportunities to work elsewhere in the UK and overseas after several years' experience.
 Staff are not permitted to holiday in a limited number of countries.